Looking for a beginner knitting project? These easy scarf knitting patterns are a great place to start.

 Want to make your own?
-You'll need to know how to knit, purl, ssk, and make yarn overs.
-This free knit purl pattern also comes with both written and charted instructions.
+You'll need to know how to knit, purl, slip-slip-knit (ssk), and make yarn overs (yo).
+This free knit and purl pattern comes with both written and charted instructions.

 Looking for a men’s scarf knitting pattern?
 This classic, reversible ribbed scarf might do the trick.

 Knit in worsted weight yarn, and with an easy to memorize knit purl pattern, you can make this men's ribbed scarf in no time.

 This makes a great knitting project when you're on the go.

 Here’s an easy scarf knitting pattern that needs only 1 hank of yarn.
 Go ahead.
 Dig around in your yarn stash.
 You know you’ve got that one random hank of sock yarn you’ve been wanting to knit with.

 You won’t be knitting in the round though.
 These needles will just accommodate the stitches better.

 You’ll need to know how to knit and purl, knit front and back (KFB), and yarn over knit two together (yo k2tog).
 Easy enough for beginner knitters to do.